ComposioHQ/composio-crewai-sample/README.md

     This command initializes the Client Crew, assembling the agents and assigning them tasks according to the configuration.
     By default, it generates a `report.md` file with the output of research on LLMs in the root folder.

+    Start sending messages to the Slack channel and see Composio in action, seamlessly updating Notion with detailed reports.

 #### Public Server Setup

 For public setups, directly set the global trigger callback to the public URL and enable the trigger.